visres-ucsd/RC-Scripts/README.md

 **The two most relevant scripts in this folder are as follows:**

-- `extract_pdf_from_forum_dicom_v6.0.0.ipynb`
+- `extract_pdf_from_forum_dicom_v10.0.0.ipynb`
   - This is a Python notebook used to go through a directory of dicom files or a directory containing multiple directories of dicom files.
 This script's purpose is to convert each dicom file to a PDF, rename it based on a `PatientName_Eye_ExamDate_TestType_ExamTime` naming schema, and move it to a new folder based on the test type.
 The script will create the stratified test type folders if they are not created on your computer already.

   - Upon opening the script in Jupyter, adjust the input and output directories to the desired locations in order to use the script (more detailed instructions are enclosed in the script).
-This script is currently designed to work on one directory containing dicom files, and not a directory containing other directories.
+This script is currently designed to work on either one directory containing dicom files, or a directory containing multiple directories of dicom files.

 If there are any troubles importing the `pydicom` package once the script has been run, please contact Nicole (this is usually indicated by an Error right after the code box that is labeled `Imports`).